eclipse-leda/leda/content/en/docs/device-provisioning/vehicle-update-manager/message-flow.md

 And publish the message on the MQTT topic `vehicleupdate/desiredstate`.
 UM will take actions to identify the affected update domains and publish the correct messages on the respective topics.
 All feedback from the specific update agents will be forwarded back to the UM and published on the `vehicleupdate/desiredstatefeedback` topic.
-All these messages will use the same activityId so they can be correlated with eachother.
+All these messages will use the same activityId so they can be correlated with each other.